michaelg29/Programming/CPP/OpenGL/install.md

 # OpenGL Installation Process

-Following instructions starting at [Learn OpenGL](https://learnopengl.com/Getting-started/OpenGL)
+Following instructions starting at [Learn OpenGL](https://learnopengl.com/Getting-started/OpenGL).
+Make sure everything you configure is set for **_x64_** in your IDE.

 ## Initial
 1. Create directory named 'Linking' in Solution Directory